dtscott2/github-final-project/README.md

 # github-final-project

-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+<b>A calculator that calculates simple interest given principal, annual rate of interest and time period in years.<b/>
 <br><br>

 Input:<br>